-Not only are there hundreds of shades of black, but ink manufacturers can control other physical properties of the black ink down to a molecular level.
-Adhesion, longevity, and decap time all play a role in formulating a black ink specific for the intended application.
+Not only are there hundreds of shades of black, but industrial inkjet ink manufacturers can control other properties of the black ink down to a molecular level.
+Adhesion, longevity, and decap time play a role in formulating a black ink specific for the intended application.

 Pigment-based black ink

 Pigmented black ink starts with a dry, powdered compound created from carbon particles.
 These pigments are mixed with a liquid (like water or oil) to create the ink.
 The pigment remains suspended in the liquid.
-After being applied to a surface, the liquid evaporates (or is cured), leaving the pigment strongly binded to the top of the surface.
+The ink formulation cure or evaporates after being applied to the substrate, leaving the pigment bound to the surface.

 Dye-based black ink

-Dye based black inks use colorants that are fully dissolved into a liquid (like water or oil).
-Most black dye-based inks include a combination of black dye and additional cyan, magenta, and yellow dyes to create a rich black.
-When dye-based ink is applied to a surface, the fully dissolved liquid soaks into the surface.
-Dryers then cure the ink to prevent it from smearing.
+Dye-based black inks use colorants that are fully dissolved into a liquid (like water or oil).
+Most black dye-based inks include a combination of black dye and additional cyan, magenta, and yellow (CMYK) dyes to create a rich black.
+When dye-based ink is applied to a surface, the fully dissolved liquid soaks or etches into the surface.
+Dryers then evaporate the ink to prevent it from smearing.

 How can there be shades of black?

-Additionally, ink chemists can choose from multiple black inks and dyes, each of which can have slightly different hues.
-Many standard dye-based inks often looks blue once printed, and many pigment-based inks can appear slightly brown.
+Additionally, ink chemists can choose from multiple black inks and dyes, each having slightly different hues.
+Many standard dye-based inks often look blue once printed, and many pigment-based inks can appear somewhat brown.
 By carefully choosing to use specific dyes or pigments, ink manufacturers can meet precise color specifications.

 But color isn’t the only quality that black ink manufacturers can control.
-Ink chemists can also improve an ink’s decap time.
-The decap time refers to how long a printer can sit inactive and still resume printing without any adverse effects to the machinery or print quality.
+Ink chemists can also improve decap time, which refers to how long a printer can sit inactively and still resume printing without any adverse effects on the machinery or print quality.

 Both pigment-based and dye-based black inks have advantages.
 In general, dye-based inks create a more brilliant color than pigmented black inks and are less expensive, but they tend to degrade or fade over time.

-Pigment based inks have superior binding ability, but their color can look a little lighter than a dye-based black.
+Pigment-based inks have superior binding ability, but their color looks slightly lighter than dye-based black.
 Pigment inks are typically more expensive than dye inks, as well.
-For certain substrates, pigment-based black inks are the only realistic options.
-For example, ceramics (a relatively new substrate benefitting from inkjet technology) exclusively rely on pigmented inks because of the adhesive properties.
+For specific substrates, pigment-based black inks are the only practical options.
+For example, ceramics exclusively rely on pigmented inks because of their adhesive properties.

 The steps to creating a black ink

-Color and performance tests allow for small tweaks to the formulation until the black ink is perfected.
-It’s chemical and technical expertise like this that allow ink manufacturers to find expert solutions to unique inkjet printing needs.
+Color and performance tests allow for small adjustments to a formulation until the black ink is perfected.
+It’s chemical and technical expertise like this that enables ink manufacturers to find expert solutions to unique inkjet printing needs.